graycenw/academic-kickstart/content/post/Lampreys-Everywhere-a-Synopsis-and-Commentary-on-1987-Cinema-Classic-The-Lost-Boys/index.md

 Anyway, this <i>Phantom</i> connection made me want to watch and discuss this movie with my best friend, with whom I share a long-running  love of the 2004 <i>Phantom</i> film adaptation.
 We also exchange movie recaps pretty frequently, so that’s why I initially wrote this.
 But this bit of trivia also made me feel so much love for my mom – who would have thought that we’d both be weirdly, obsessively enamored with movies that were made by the same director sixteen years apart?

 The soundtrack to this film is A JOY.
 It’s a full 80s-style soundtrack rather than a score, a lot of it made specifically for this movie and therefore specifically about moody vampires.
-The opening shots over the ocean and a boardwalk are all under the main theme, which sings sexily about sin and features a chorus that’s all air drums and a children’s choir singing the ten commandments.
+The opening shots over the ocean and a boardwalk are all under the main theme, which sings sexily about sin and features a chorus that’s all air drums and what seems to be a church choir singing the ten commandments.
 It’s truly a banger, and I listen to it all the time now.
 AND IT’S NOT EVEN THE BEST SONG ON THE SOUNDTRACK!
 Not by a longshot!

-While that plays, we zoom in on a boardwalk full of hot but seedy 80s teens.
+While that plays, we zoom in on a boardwalk full of hot but seedy 80s people.
 It’s here that Kiefer Sutherland makes his entrance:

 ![Kiefer on the boardwalk](https://media.giphy.com/media/0Y8Ryo4Pl5QFnRl47O/giphy.gif)